JustinPatenaude/balticathletics/brands/adspec.md

 website: http://adspecimages.com/
 pdfs:
 - "/adspec-2018.pdf"
+info: |-
-info: Great supplier for outdoor tent canopies often used for track & field.
+  Great supplier for outdoor tent canopies often used for track & field.

+  Peak Imprint: 50" x 17"

+  Valance Imprint: 60" x 8"

+  If you want a larger logo or all over branding/decorating then sublimation is the way to go!
 date: '2019-03-29T22:15:29.000+00:00'
 catalogues:
 - title: Adspec Catalogue